portworx/px-docs/enterprise/lighthouse-new.md

 Click verify cluster.

-If the cluster is reachable lighthouse will auto populate the lcustername Once verified, click on attach.
+If the cluster is reachable lighthouse will auto populate the clustername Once verified, click on attach.
 Lighthouse should now show you a cluster card.

 ![Lighthouse add new cluster](/images/lh-new-add-cluster.png){:width="1796px" height="600px"}